jfrancoist/elevator-tdd-es6-webpack-mocha-chai/README.md

 * elevator give direction in which it's going
 * messages are logged in the console to see where the elevator is going

+The application is up and running on [heroku](https://elevator-tdd-demo.herokuapp.com/) with automatic deployment enabled on the release/production branch

 ## Setup
 1. `npm install`
 2. `npm test` to run unit tests